catonsville-pack-306/cub306.org/public/events/2021-2022/pinewood-derby/rules.md

 * Wheel bearings, washers and bushings are prohibited.
 * The car shall not ride on springs.
 * Only official Cub Scout Grand Prix Pinewood Derby wheels and axles are permitted.
+* Official BSA wheels must be used.
+The wheels may not be cut, drilled, beveled or rounded.
+You may remove the seams and imperfections from the wheels.
+* The axles may be altered, polished and lubricated.
 * Only dry lubricant is permitted.
 * Details, such as steering wheel and driver are permissible as long as these details do not exceed the maximum length, width and weight specifications.
 * The car must be free-wheeling, with no starting devices.